 I love personal development work, so I have plenty of background in various tips and methods that could help me combat symptoms of burnout.
 But, even still, there’s no shortage of new tools to be learned!

-Recently, I invested in a massive haul of professional/personal development books (perhaps a future post or series?).
+Recently, I invested in a massive haul of professional/personal development books.
 As I work through them, I’m determined to take action and implement what I learn to be a happier, healthier version of me.